FabioFortini/rpg-kata/README.md

 ## Iteration Three ##

-1. Characters have an attack Max Range.

-1. *Melee* fighters have a range of 2 meters.
+1. Characters have an attack Max Range. s have a range of 2 meters.

 1. *Ranged* fighters have a range of 20 meters.
+1. *Melee* fighter

 1. Characters must be in range to deal damage to a target.